AdarshKumar712/DeepViz.jl/docs/src/faq.md

 ## Custom FAQ

-If you have any question regarding this package or usage, you can post that as issue on the Git Repo along with the TAG `FAQ`.
-It will be tried to answer that question as soon as possible.
+If you have any question regarding this package or usage, you can post that as issue on the Git Repo along with the tag `FAQ`.
+It will tried to respond to the query as soon as possible.